 Measures taken by japan

 Some measures have been taken by the Japanese government, but the current climate makes infection control difficult.
 Measures have been announced to try to contain the spread and reduce the impact of the epidemic.
-Schools were closed and travel restrictions were established, mainly from countries affected by the coronavirus.
+Schools were closed and travel restrictions were put in place, mainly from countries affected by the coronavirus.
 As of February 17, 2020, Japan had removed more than 800 citizens from Wuhan City and Hubei Province, China, on special flights.

 Foreigners who traveled to Chinese provinces affected by the virus, were banned from entering Japan.
 Even foreigners who have had their passports issued in these Chinese provinces cannot enter Japan.
-In addition, foreigners who are on cruises cannot temporarily enter Japan, such as the MS Westerdam cruise that is docked in Cambodia.
+Furthermore, foreigners who are on cruises cannot temporarily enter Japan, such as the MS Westerdam cruise that is docked in Cambodia.

 Japanese airports are recommending travelers to wear masks, in addition to all employees.
-Doorknobs and handrails at airport terminals are being disinfected and cleaned very frequently, both at airports with national and international flights.
+Doorknobs and handrails at airport terminals are being disinfected and cleaned very frequently, both at airports with domestic and international flights.
 It was also recommended to the Japanese to avoid any kind of public transport.

 Taking into account the large-scale risk of infection, cultural events were suspended or postponed for at least two weeks.
 It was also recommended by the government that people who have any symptoms of cold, do not go to work, avoid crowded places or even leave the house.

 Especially older people and those with underlying diseases, as they are at risk.
-As a note, according to the Ministry of the Interior, the elderly population in Japan is over 35 million people.
+As a note, according to the Ministry of Interior, the elderly population in Japan is over 35 million people.

 The spread of the virus around the world has impacted both trade and the economy of many countries, including Japan.
 Coronavirus is said to further undermine Japanese economic growth prospects in 2020, at least in the first quarter.
 The Japanese economy has been showing signs of slowing down.

 GDP has been falling for the first time in five quarters.
 And, as a consequence of the virus, the forecast is that GDP will continue to fall more and more.
-Japanese economic growth was also affected dramatically, with a significant drop.
+Japanese economic growth was also affected drastically, with a significant drop.

 Reports say that companies like Laox are asking many employees aged 40 or over, with at least two years in the company, to opt for early retirement.